-The IoT ecosystem includes all those technologies that enable consumers, businesses, and governments to connect, control and get value from their connected objects in diverse environments, including manufacturing, agriculture, transportation, smart cities, construction or oil and gas.
+The IoT ecosystem includes all those technologies that enable consumers, businesses, and governments to connect, control and derive value from their connected objects in diverse environments, including manufacturing, agriculture, transportation, smart cities, construction, oil, and gas.

-It is clear then that the IoT market is a huge and expanding space; this offers both opportunities and threatens confusion, as the number of IoT products proliferates and it becomes less clear what distinguishes them.
+It is clear then that the IoT market is a huge and expanding space which offers opportunities but threatens confusion, as the number of IoT products proliferates and it becomes less clear what distinguishes them.

 Although some companies are emerging as leaders in this sector, understanding the difference between the different types of IoT product out there can be difficult with such a plethora of options available.
 Furthermore, the excitement around IoT platforms has led to a distorted picture of what is actually out there.

-Most businesses do not know that the majority of IoT platform vendors do not offer general IoT platforms: instead, they tend to in fact sell either IoT applications for specific use cases or ‘partial’ IoT platforms, which technically only contain aspects of full IoT platforms.
+Most businesses do not know that the majority of IoT platform vendors do not offer general IoT platforms: instead, they tend to sell either IoT applications for specific use cases or “partial” IoT platforms, which technically only contain aspects of full IoT platforms.